Learn How To Make An Accident At Work Claim

 What Evidence Can Help Prove An Injury At Work Claim?

-There is a time limit for starting a personal injury claim for an accident at work.
+You might like to know how long after an accident at work can you claim.
+There is a time limit for starting a personal injury claim after a workplace accident.
 This time limit is set out by the Limitation Act 1980, which states that you have three years to begin a claim for an accident at work.
-This runs from the date of the accident that injured you.
-However, this rule comes with some exceptions.

 The time limit is frozen temporarily for those under the age of 18.
 A litigation friend can start the claim on the claimant’s behalf during this time.
 If a claim has not been made by their 18th birthday, the three-year time limit will be reinstated from that date.

 Furthermore, the time limit is suspended for those who lack the mental capacity to claim for themselves.
 A litigation friend could make a claim on their behalf during this time.
-If the claimant were to recover the appropriate mental capacity, and a claim has not already been made, the time limit will restart from the recovery date.

 Accident At Work Claims With No Win No Fee Solicitors

 If you are eligible to make a claim for compensation, one of our solicitors with experience with workplace injury claims could help you.
-They could help you through the accident at work claims process and represent you in your case.
-Furthermore, they may offer their services to you under a No Win No Fee arrangement known as a Conditional Fee Agreement (CFA).
+They could help you through the claims process and represent you in your case.

 If your claim succeeds, your solicitor will take a success fee from your settlement award.
 This success fee is a small percentage with a legislative cap.